(Consolidated figures. Figures in parenthesis refer to the same period of 2015 unless otherwise stated)

 The following are the most important measures in the group’s capital plan:

-The bank expects a falling rate of GDP growth as a result of declining oil investment.
-A weaker Norwegian krone has impacted positively on export industries, and will partially offset some of these effects.
-The bank expects low growth in lending to mid-Norway’s business sector ahead as a result of the low level of investment.
+The bank expects a continued low rate of GDP growth as a result of declining oil investment.
+The Norwegian krone has appreciated, thereby reducing some of the positive impact enjoyed by export industries, and will partially offset some of these effects.
+The bank expects moderate growth in credit demand from mid-Norway’s business sector ahead as a result of the continued low level of investment.

-Credit demand from Norwegian households has fallen somewhat, but remains higher than wage growth and will be heavily affected by the trend in house prices.
-The bank expects losses on home mortgage loans to remain low.
+Credit demand from Norwegian households remains higher than wage growth and will be heavily affected by the trend in house prices.
 If house prices stagnate, or fall, there is a risk that the household saving rate will quicken, which will result in reduced turnover for parts of Norwegian business and industry.

 The bank’s results are affected directly and indirectly by fluctuations in the securities markets.
 The indirect effect relates above all to the bank’s stake in SpareBank 1 Gruppen, where both the insurance business and fund management activities are affected by the fluctuations.

 The bank is also exposed to risk related to access to external funding.
 This is reflected in the bank’s conservative liquidity strategy (see the above section on funding and liquidity).